 “Well, as you can see, he clearly isn’t.
 A simple clerical error,” Grundy pronounced.
 Then, taking Miss Marshall’s arm, he marched inside.
 “Come on then, Jonathan.”

 Bewildered, Jonathan nonetheless followed them inside.
-Grundy wore a superior expression on his face, seeming to enjoy having gotten Jonathan in without an invitation, if only so he could gloat about it.
-Ignoring him, Jonathan slipped his mask on, and Miss Marshall did the same.
+Grundy wore a superior expression on his face, enjoying that he’d gotten Jonathan in without an invitation, if only so he could gloat about it.
+Ignoring him, Jonathan slipped his mask on and Miss Marshall did the same.
 As he took in the crowded ballroom, he reminded them to keep a look out for their host.

 “Of course,” said Grundy, slipping on his own mask.
 His was black, leather, and in the shape of a bird.
 A plague doctor's mask.
 Jonathan stared at it for a few seconds, then returned his attention to the other, numerous masked faces in the ballroom.